“Everything is ‘Prewritten’ but with prayer it can be “Re Written”.

 “Prayer is a confession of one’s own unworthiness and weakness.
 Prayer is not asking.
 It is a longing of the soul.
-It is daily admission of one’s weakness.
+It is the daily admission of one’s weakness.
 It is better in prayer to have a heart without words than words without a heart. “

 “All who call on God in true faith, earnestly from the heart, will certainly be heard, and will receive what they have asked and desired.”

 Prayer is a deed of communication by humans with holy-God, the gods, the divine realm, or mystical powers.
 Prayer has been described in its sublimity as “an intimate friendship, a frequent conversation held along with the Beloved”.
-The most important part of any prayer, whether it be a prayer of desire, of thanksgiving, of praise, of the Lord, or of confession, is the introspection it provides, the moment that we spend looking inside ourselves, seeing our role in the universe and our relationship to God and emphasizes the One to whom prayer is directed.
+The most important part of any prayer, whether it be a prayer of desire, of thanksgiving, of praise, of the Lord, or of confession, is the introspection it provides, the moment that we spend looking at ourselves, seeing our role in the universe and our relationship to God and emphasizes the One to whom prayer is directed.
 Accordingly, prayer is not simply something that happens to the temple once a week (or even four times a day).
 Prayer is a basic part of everyday life.
-The kind of mental peace that we will derive from prayers can never be had from wealth and worldly honor, so all of us should pray the prayer.
+The kind of mental peace that we will derive from prayers can never be had from wealth and worldly honour, so all of us should pray the prayer.
 Any Prayer done in any languages, as laid down in his religion, has the effect.